Carmui/100-days-Python/README.md

 I have not included basic exercises like string/int manipulation, addition, etc. in the project section.
 The more complicated things are going to be attached to this github repository.

+~Update - since there were a lot of web developer lessons, I have decided to skip some of them - not part of my job. :)

 #

 - :heavy_check_mark: **Day 1** - Beginner - Working with Variables in Python to Manage Data